DataDefendersWithAI/npm_commit_detection/README.md

 python main.py ../mongoose 8.19.1 --snyk
 ```

+### CI/CD Integration

+To automate scanning on Pull Requests, you can use the example GitHub Actions workflow provided in this repository.

+1. Copy [workflows/example_security_scan.yml](workflows/example_security_scan.yml) to your repository's `.github/workflows/` directory.
+2. Add your `OPENAI_API_KEY` to your repository's GitHub Secrets.
+3. The workflow will automatically scan new Pull Requests targeting the `master` or `main` branch.

 ## 🏗️ Architecture

 The tool is built using **LangGraph** to orchestrate the analysis workflow: